mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 date: 2017-11-28
 category: cryptocurrencies
 tags: bitcoin, mining, proof-of-work
-stylesheet: btc.css
+stylesheets: btc.css
+scripts: sjcl.min.js,btc-mining.js
 summary: An interactive thorough explanation of bitcoin mining.
 No prior knowledge is necessary.

 This article is for people who want to understand the inner workings of bitcoin and other similar cryptocurrencies.
 If you are just looking to buy or mine some